bangtedy/bangtedy/content/authors/tedy/_index.md

 - Visitors
 ---

-Tedy Herlambang is an Assistant Professor at Universitas Panca Marga.
-His research interests include agricultural leadership and development, agriculture innovation, agri-food value chain and agri-food marketing.
+Tedy Herlambang is an Ass.Professor at Universitas Panca Marga.